 The vacation to South Africa in 2009 was the starting point of something grand i.e. Lensman.

 I had just bought a new camera, a Nikon D90, earlier that year.
 The Nikon was the my first “real” camera since the old Yashica that I sold 1996.
 One could say that I almost started from scratch again.

 We had three different things that I felt we had to do during the trip to South Africa.
-First we had to visit the famous Kruger National Park, you can find a separate Photo Gallery from the days in the National Park.
+First we had to visit the famous Kruger National Park, you can find a separate photo album from the days in Kruger National Park.
 Secondly was to cage dive with the Great White Shark and the thirdly was to travel along Garden Route.